Luchia Meihua Lee

 Nolan Park - Nolan Park - Building 17

-The Taiwanese American Arts Council fosters awareness of Taiwanese American art and encourage dialogue on artistic issues within the broader community in the United States by:
+The Taiwanese American Arts Council fosters awareness of Taiwanese American art and encourages dialogue on artistic issues within the broader community in the United States by:

 • Identifying and granting financial assistance to deserving Taiwanese-American artists and organizations, and assisting them in forming a network for sharing information, resources and funding.